joe-hauns/HyperRUSTY/README.md

 ## [OPTION2] Download docker image from Zenodo

-From our Zenodo link (ZENODOLINK!!!), download the `.tar` that contains the docker image, then run:
+From our Zenodo link (https://zenodo.org/records/17490665), download the `.tar` that contains the docker image, then run:
 ```bash
 docker load -i hyperqb2.tar
 ```